Mawsim

 Mawsim or moussem (موسم), waada, or raqb, is the term used in the Maghreb to designate an annual regional festival in which worshippers usually combine the religious celebration of local Marabouts or Sufi Tariqas, with various festivities and commercial activities.
 These are very popular events, often attended by people from very distant places.

 Etymology

 Mawsim, moussem

-Mawsim is an Arabic word whose first meaning is 'season'.
+Mawsim (pl. mawāsim) is an Arabic word literally meaning "season of, time of".
+It comes from the root w-s-m "to mark".

 Waada

 The origin of the name waada comes from the word waad meaning "meeting" and "gathering".

 Raqb

 The name raqb indicates the pedestrian and equestrian procession of the murids (novices) from all sides towards the place of the customary or ritual festival.